NYC Public Schools (DOE) Calendar 2025–2026

 Complete school year calendar for all NYC DOE 3K–12 public schools.
 Includes all holidays, breaks, half days, and important dates from September 2025 through June 2026.

-Official dates — These dates are based on the approved NYC DOE 2025-2026 board calendar.
+Official dates — These dates are based on the approved NYC Public Schools (DOE) 2025-2026 board calendar.

 Key Dates at a Glance